BWRX-300

-The BWRX-300 is a design for a small modular nuclear reactor proposed by GE Hitachi Nuclear Energy (GEH).
+The BWRX-300 is a design for a small modular nuclear reactor proposed by GE Vernova Hitachi Nuclear Energy (GVH).
 The BWRX-300 would feature passive safety, in that neither external power nor operator action would be required to maintain a safe state, even in extreme circumstances.

+BWRX-300 has a design lifetime of 60 years.

 Technology

-The BWRX-300 is a smaller evolution of an earlier GE Hitachi reactor design, the Economic Simplified Boiling Water Reactor (ESBWR) design and utilizing components of the operational Advanced Boiling Water Reactor (ABWR).
+The BWRX-300 is a smaller evolution of an earlier GE Vernova Hitachi reactor design, the Economic Simplified Boiling Water Reactor (ESBWR), and utilizes components of the operational Advanced Boiling Water Reactor (ABWR).
 Boiling water reactors are nuclear technology that use ordinary light water as a nuclear reactor coolant.
 Like most boiling water reactors, the BWRX-300 will use a medium pressure steam-water cycle to cool the core.
 A distinct feature of this reactor design is that the water is circulated within the core by natural circulation.
 This is in contrast to most nuclear reactors which require electrical pumps to provide active cooling of the fuel.
 This system has advantages in terms of both simplicity and economics.

 Decay heat removal

-Immediately after a nuclear reactor shuts down, almost 7% of its previous operating power continues to be generated, from the decay of short-half-life fission products.
+Immediately after a nuclear reactor shuts down, almost 7% of its previous operating power continues to be generated from the decay of short-half-life fission products.
 In conventional reactors, removing this decay heat passively is challenging because those reactors are not designed to use natural circulation as the principal mechanism for cooling the core.
 The BWRX-300 reactor would be cooled by the natural circulation of water, making it distinct from most nuclear plants which require active cooling with electrical pumps.

 New build proposals

-In 2019, GEH expected construction to start in 2024/2025 in the US or Canada, entering commercial operation in 2027/2028, and for the first unit to cost less than $1 billion to build.
+In 2019, GVH said that it expected construction of the BWRX-300 to start in 2024 or 2025 in the US or Canada, entering commercial operation in 2027 or 2028, and for the first unit to cost less than $1 billion to build.

 Canada

-On December 1, 2021 Ontario Power Generation (OPG) selected the BWRX-300 SMR for use at the Darlington Nuclear Generating Station.
+On December 1, 2021, Ontario Power Generation (OPG) selected the BWRX-300 SMR for use at the Darlington Nuclear Generating Station.
 In October 2022, OPG applied for a construction license for the reactor, with plans to start operations in 2028.

-On July 7, 2023, Ontario Power Generation chose three additional BWRX-300 SMR for construction at the Darlington New Nuclear Project in Ontario, Canada, joining the first already planned.
+On July 7, 2023, OPG ordered three additional BWRX-300 SMRs for construction at the Darlington New Nuclear Project in Ontario, Canada, joining the first already planned.

-The final investment decision in May 2025 to proceed with the build of a BWRX-300 was based on a forecast cost of Canadian $7.7 billion (US$5.6 billion), with an estimated cost of Canadian $13.2 billion (US$9.6 billion) for the three further units on the same site; these costs include finance charges and some contingency.
+The final investment decision in May 2025 to proceed with the build of a BWRX-300 was based on a forecast cost of Canadian $7.7 billion (US$5.6 billion), with an estimated cost of Canadian $13.2 billion (US$9.6 billion) for the three further units on the same site.